 CONCLUSION, DEPLOYMENT & MAITENANCE

-Plan deployment

-Overall, the scope of the Data Science team that performed the Market Basket Analysis and the Clustering solution for purchase patterns does not encapsulate the implementation within the Instacart’s application.
+5.1.
+Plan deployment Overall, the scope of the Data Science team that performed the Market Basket Analysis and the Clustering solution for purchase patterns does not encapsulate the implementation within the Instacart’s application.

-Engineering team, that is, Front-End and Back-End development should jointly use the output of our analysis to think of how best use the insights and information provided above with the necessary framing of the usage of User Design and User Intelligence.
+Engineering team, that is, Front-End and Back-End development should jointly use the output of our analysis to think of how best use the insights and information provided above with the necessary framing of the usage of User Design and User Intelligence. o keep track of the customers’ preferences a web application should be developed in order to track throughout time each customer’s behaviour.
+Nowadays, the analysis performed through orders could use more information about each user and their purchase patterns more concatenated as well as socio-demographics of the customers.

+5.2.
 Maintenance

-To keep track of the customers’ preferences a web application should be developed in order to track throughout time each customer’s behaviour.
-Nowadays, the analysis performed through orders could use more information about each user and their purchase patterns more concatenated as well as socio-demographics of the customers.

 The application could have information about the products they order the most, if they vary in terms of brands, the order of each product when products to the cart, etc. Also, a recommendation system could be made so the store could better recommend products to the customers.
 This could be extremely helpful and time saving for the clients when they order goods that have good complementary products.